jyc/ocaml-cmark/README.md

-This is Pablo's fork of [ocaml-cmark][1].
+# cmarker

+This is Pablo's fork of [ocaml-cmark][1], originally by Jonathan Chan.
+I [had need of the `unsafe` flag][4] for my [static site generator][5], and hadn't heard back, so I forked it.
+I may expand to include functions for "examining, modifying, and iterating over node data" which the original README says "shouldn't be hard to do, just tedious."

+Since I'm not officially a new maintainer, I'm calling this one `cmarker` until I hear back 😛

 # Differences

-* Builds with [Dune][2], because it's what I know.
+* Builds with [Dune][2], formats with [ocamlformat][6], because it's what I know.
 * Includes the Unsafe flag for parsing, since I need it for my blog.

 Many thanks to jyc for the initial version.

-Below is the original README, with the edits for how to build with Dune.
+---

 # ocaml-cmark